rishithaisb/TERIDI/README.md

 PROJECT OVERVIEW:
 Making a change in the banking industry by allowing people to access their stored funds quickly and hassle-free.

-It's a website where you as a user can deposit money into your piggy bank and withdraw as you wish at any point of time with no extra fees or commissions.
-This is hard to come by in day to day banks w/ the interests and extra charges.
+It's a website where you as a user can deposit money into your piggy bank and withdraw as you wish at any point of time.

 FEATURES INVOLVED:
 - user can make an account